Umesh-kathad/Bioinfo_Perl_Programs/Fasta_File_Alteration/README.md

 perl pdbFastaSplitter.pl -infile ss.txt
 ~~~

+Note - In order to use the file, please unzip the ss.txt.gz file

 It takes 1 argument from command line

 -infile ss.txt (having the sequence data and secondary structure data)